blank

 Very little in life comes for free.
 Why should it?
 We in the USA are ensnared by a profit-driven corporate culture where money rules and where acts of deception in service to money are standard practice.
 Why should Facebook be any different?
 Why should we expect any more than deception and lies?
 We have made this shared bed and must lie in it, cold and creepy as it may be.

-But, however, after all is said and done . . . .
+But, however, after all is said and done (at the end of the day) . . . .
 Facebook as a social network serves a good purpose — if one is interested in the moment at hand and curious about the engines that drive it, if one is keen on staying in contact with individuals whose presence in your life is defined by the vast subset of Internet sharers, individuals who once ago crossed your path and came to mean something to you, and who now possess a Facebook profile and elect to become a name on your list of Facebook friends.

 The Cloud

 I like to think....
 I am standing on a cliché place called the leading edge, where I can peer into the horizon and detect significant developing trends, see the things that are likely to come.
-As I've indicated, I am prone to illusion.
+As I've indicated, I am apt to see illusions.
+They're a comfort and a brace to the shaking of delusions.
 What I'm doing, truth be told, is searching for a starting point.
 Once I get the dots down, I should be able to follow the emanating lines to create a meaningful circle.
-Lord willin' and the creeks don't rise.
+Lord willin'.
+And the creeks don't rise.

 Dot No. 1, the origin of today's argument, signifies my attempt to educe meaning from the metaphor of The Cloud, an emerging expression of the domain of computers and computing, a thing unto itself, asexual and distended, endowed with the quantum Will to propagate and driven by a cold, emotion-shorn intelligence attuned to requirements of survival.